thedavidnovak/chat-in-a-nutshell/README.md

 ## Limitations

 This script was developed for chatting with OpenAI's ChatGPT from the comfort of the terminal.
 The API used in the script incurs charges (depending on its usage).
-For more information about pricing, refer to the OpenAI documentation.
+For more information about pricing, refer to the provider documentation.
 Please note that there is no warranty for script functionality.
 Also, keep in mind that it is suitable for brief and straightforward messages.

 ## Release Notes

+### Version 1.5.1 (2025-03-02)
+- Added `--max-tokens` parameter to limit token generation (default: 4096)
+- Enhanced error handling with formatted error messages
+- Improved provider model listings with tabular display
+- Renamed main script to `chat_provider.py` for clarity

 ### Version 1.5.0 (2025-03-02)
 - **Anthropic Provider Integration**: